Friday, January 23, 2026

 Overlooking the beautiful Selangor Reservoir.

-Upon reaching "The Gap" outpost, it is a one way narrow and winding road all the way to the top of Fraser's Hill where the hill station town is located.
-Driving up this narrow and winding road can be quite uncomfortable for some people especially those prone to motion sickness.
+Upon reaching "The Gap" outpost, it becomes a one way narrow and winding road all the way to the top of Fraser's Hill where the hill station town lies.
+Driving up this narrow and winding road can be quite dizzying for some people especially those prone to motion sickness.
 It is suggested that regular pits stops are taken along the way to breathe the fresh oxygen rich mountain air in order to overcome motion sickness.
 The famous clock tower located right in the middle of town greets visitors upon reaching the top of the hill.
-This clock tower is probably the most recognizable icon which has become synonymous to Fraser's Hill.
+This clock tower is probably the most recognizable landmark of the Fraser's Hills.

 The famous Fraser's Hill clock tower which is probably the most recognizable icon of the hill.